 HSS offers a broad range of courses in the humanities and social sciences that provide undergraduate students with the opportunity to explore almost any subject area in a rigorous academic environment designed to foster research and collaboration.
-In addition, students are taught critical thinking and creative problem-solving skills, which are necessary for them to excel in both their academic pursuits and future careers.
+In addition, in furtherance of Caltech's Institutional Learning Outcomes, students are taught critical thinking and creative problem-solving skills, which are necessary for them to excel in both their academic pursuits and future careers.

 The division awards bachelor of science degrees to students who complete the requirements in one or more of the following seven options (an option is Caltech's version of a major): Business, Economics, and Management; Economics; English;